This post may contain affiliate links. Read my full disclosure policy.

 - Start sauce: At the same time, chop shallots and garlic.
 Heat oil in a large skillet over medium heat.
 Saute shallots and garlic for 4-5 minutes, stirring until golden and fragrant.
 Lower heat to low.
 Add peas and give a stir.
 If using fresh peas, cover with a lid so they gently steam, 3 minutes or until tender and bright.
-If using frozen, just saute until completely thawed.
+If using frozen, just saute until completely thawed and tender.

-- Combine: To the skillet with the remaining peas, add the pea shoots or spinach, and gently wilt, stirring for 30-60 seconds over low heat.
+- Combine: To the skillet with the remaining pea-shallot mixture, add the pea shoots or spinach, and gently wilt, stirring for 30-60 seconds over low heat.
 (Either set these aside for garnish, or feel free to combine with pasta.)
 Add the drained pasta and pour in the sauce from the blender and give a good stir.
 Rinse out the blender with a couple of tablespoons of water, adding this to the pan, gently warming the pasta up.

 - Serve immediately.
 Garnish with Vegan Cheesy Sprinkle or Pecorino cheese (obviously not vegan, but tasty).
 Top with microgreens or sprouts if you like, or seeds!

 Leftovers keep 3-4 days in the fridge and will reheat nicely -feel free to stir in a little more water to loosen when reheating.

 For added protein, feel free to top with a piece of salmon, shrimp, chicken or tofu.

 - Serving Size: 1 1/2 cup

 - Calories: 486